-Solar panel angle
+Solar panel angle affects performance

 The angle and orientation of your roof, along with the location of your property, will have an impact on how much solar power your panels can generate.
 Solar panels generate maximum power when they are positioned perpendicular to the sun, so that the suns rays hits the panels on a 90° angle.
 In Australia, and the southern hemisphere, rooftops that face the north sun perform best and generate the most energy.
 However, to accurately calculate solar power, the rooftop orientation and angle of the roof need to be combined to measure the solar output potential of the panels, at the property location.

 Optimum angle for

 The ideal angle for solar panels in Australia is usually equal to the latitude angle of the location of the property.
 This means that for best results, the roof pitch of your property should ideally be equal to the latitude angle, with the panels mounted at the same angle as the roof.
 For example, if you reside in Sydney, a roof pitch of 34° would be considered ideal, as this is equal to the latitude angle (33.86°) of the NSW capital.
 The graphic below shows the ideal panel angle for major Australian cities:

 Optimum angle differs

 during winter months

 The ideal angle for your solar panels can vary depending on your solar objectives.
 For example, if you are seeking to maximise solar generation during winter months, be it for an off grid system or higher energy consumption levels, you would ideally want to angle your panels at a greater tilt for maximum exposure to the low winter sun.
 The general rule of thumb is that panels angled at the latitude angle, plus 15°, is best to maximise winter sun exposure.